 So, what should you expect?
 Well, you'll arrive in Kathmandu and drive to the lakeside city of Pokhara.
 It's a gateway to the snow capped peaks of the Himalayas and a place where you'll meet all sorts of experienced trekkers, and from there, it's up into the mountains, staying in teahouses along the way.

-There are so many epic trekking options in Nepal it’s often difficult to know which one to do.
-Without first-hand knowledge, a lot of the different routes sound very similar.
-Here we delve into the differences (and similarities) between the Annapurna Sanctuary trek and the Annapurna Circuit.
-So, if you’re struggling to make the decision, or just want to know more about these Himalayan beauties, read on.
+The mountains of Nepal are like nothing else in the world.
+As a result, there are so many epic trekking options in Nepal, and without first-hand knowledge, a lot of the routes can sound similar.
+So, here we delve into the differences (and similarities) between the Annapurna Sanctuary trek and the Annapurna Circuit.

 The Annapurna Sanctuary Trek

 The Annapurna Sanctuary is a high oval-shaped glacial basin surrounded by the Annapurna massif.
 Please note, that it's also that route that takes you to the base camp for the mountains, so if you're wanting to trek Annapurna Base Camp - the ABC trek - this is the one for you.

 The only entrance to the Annapurna Sanctuary is between the Hiunchuli and Macchapucchare mountains.
 It’s ecologically important and its remoteness has allowed the plant and animal life here to develop differently from other parts of the Annapurnas.
 It’s also a sacred place to the local Gurung people, who believe that a number of Buddhist and Hindu deities live here.